roura356a/csk/intl.en-US/Terraform/Use Terraform to create an ACK cluster without a worker node.md

     }
     ```

--   Create an auto-scaling node pool.
+-   Create an node pool that enables auto-scaling.
 The following template is an example.

-    **Note:** To create an auto-scaling node pool, you must first activate ESS and grant the required permissions as described in the [Prerequisites](#prereq_yjz_13n_fb1) section.
+    **Note:** To create an auto-scaling enabled node pool, you must first activate ESS and grant the required permissions as described in the [Prerequisites](#prereq_yjz_13n_fb1) section.

     ```
     resource "alicloud_cs_kubernetes_node_pool" "auto-np" {